-In the short time since it opened, Backcountry Brewing has already become a community hub in Squamish.
+Backcountry Brewing has become a community hub in Squamish for locals and visitors alike.

 Backcountry Brewing has done an impressive job of creating a comfortable, stylish and welcoming tasting room within its larger functional brewing facility.
 Grab a seat at one of the communal tables and enjoy the lantern lighting and log cabin themes throughout.
-The extensive beer list features a solid range of styles with a focus on hoppy, hazy IPAs and tart, refreshing sour beers that is balanced by porters, pilsners and special releases.
-And then there’s the pizza, which is — in a word — incredible.
+The extensive beer list features 20 taps, a solid range of styles with a focus on hoppy, hazy IPAs and tart, refreshing sour beers that is balanced by porters, pilsners and special releases.
+The tasting room, kitchen & retail store are open daily with a menu of (incredible) pizza, salads, and snacks.
 Spend an evening at the long, central table enjoying the beer, pizza and community with some new friends … whoever you end up sitting across from.

 Listen to the Cascadian Beer Podcast episode featuring Backcountry Brewing.